gadossey/content-ops-starter/content/pages/our-projects.md

           - pr-8

 seo:
-  metaTitle: Our Projects - Man and Man Enterprise
+  metaTitle: Our Projects - Man and Man Enterprise Limited
-  metaDescription: Discover the impactful projects by Man and Man Enterprise, focusing on environmental sustainability and community development.
+  metaDescription: Discover the impactful projects by Man and Man Enterprise Limited, focusing on environmental sustainability and community development.
 Explore our key milestones, community initiatives, and global partnerships.
   socialImage: /images/projects-hero.jpg
   type: Seo